nolawnchairs/js-lru/README.md

 type ByteLengthAware = string | Buffer | LRUSizedArray<ByteLengthAware>
 ```

-The standard LRUMap class keeps and evicts its entries based on the **count** of entries.
+The standard `LRUMap` class keeps and evicts its entries based on the **count** of entries.
 While useful when most entry values are of similar size, the `LRUSizedMap` gives finer-grained control over the memory footprint by using the actual size, or **length** of the values to determine the eviction of entries.
 This is especially useful when dealing with larger quantities of binary data, or when using items with great variations in size which makes predicting overall memory usage difficult.

-the `LRUSizedMap` will only accept `String` and `Buffer` types, as these report the actual byte length they consume, which facilitates the map keeping track of its memory footprint.
-If a collection of data is required, values can also be of type [LRUSizedArray](#LRUSizedArray), which is a wrapper around the native Javascript array, but where the `length` method reports the actual byte size of all accumulated items.
+the `LRUSizedMap` will only accept `String`, `Buffer` and [LRUSizedArray](#LRUSizedArray) types, as these report the actual byte length they consume, which facilitates the map keeping track of its memory footprint.

 The `LRUSizedMap` class constructor takes the same arguments as the standard `LRUMap`, but the first argument is the limit on **byte length** as opposed to the actual count of entries to hold.